unchainedshop/unchained/migration-v3.md

 Boot.ts files need to be migrated in order to work with the new Yoga GraphQL Server.

-First: Dependencies `npm install @graphql-yoga/plugin-response-cache graphql-yoga` `npm uninstall @apollo/server-plugin-response-cache @apollo/server apollo-graphiql-playground`
+First: Dependencies `npm install @graphql-yoga/plugin-response-cache graphql-yoga cookie` `npm uninstall @apollo/server-plugin-response-cache @apollo/server apollo-graphiql-playground`

 Remove